programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

         * *WFS URL for editing data*: The base URL of the WFS to be used for editing and deleting geometries.
 It has to be a WFS-T provided by the configured Geoserver instance.
         * *WFS feature type for editing data*: The feature type to use when editing or deleting geometries via WFS
         * *Masterportal: Raster layer ID*: The ID of a raster layer that should be displayed in addition to the vector data in Masterportal.
 Only displayed when opening Masterportal via the editor.
-        * *Masterportal: Vector layer ID (Default)*: The ID of the default layer used for displaying WFS data in Masterportal.
-This layer is used if no other layers are configured or if no geometries have been added yet to a geometry field.
-Only displayed when opening Masterportal via the editor.
-The default layer ID is selected based on the user groups the user belongs to: The list of possible layers is iterated until an entry is found that contains either the ID of a user group that the user belongs to or does not contain a user group ID.
-          * *User group ID (optional)*: The ID of the user group.
-If left entry, this layer is selected as the default layer if none of the predecessors in the list were selected.
-          * *Layer ID*: The ID of the Masterportal layer to select as default layer if the user belongs to the specified user group (or if the user group field is left empty)
         * *Masterportal: Name of WFS field for assigning Masterportal vector layer ID*: The value of this field is used for selecting Masterportal layers based on WFS data (see next setting).
 Only displayed when opening Masterportal via the editor.
-        * *Masterportal: Vector layer IDs (based on WFS field value)*:
+        * *Masterportal: Vector layer IDs*: The list of possible layer IDs is iterated until an entry is found that matches all conditions.
+           * *User group ID*: The ID of a user group that the user must be a member of
-           * *Field value*: If this value is found in the configured WFS field, the corresponding layer is shown in Masterportal
+           * *Field value*: The value that has to be entered in the configured WFS field
-           * *Layer ID*: The ID of the layer to show in Masterportal
+           * *Layer ID*: The ID of the layer to show in Masterportal if the two conditions above are matched (or empty)
         * *Data transfer to Geoserver*: If activated, field data is transferred from the fylr object to the Geoserver (via the configured WFS).
         * *Field data to be transferred*: Mappings of a source field (fylr) to a target field (WFS).
 For each geometry field defined, entered field data is added to the corresponding geometry via a WFS provided by the configured Geoserver instance
            * *Name of WFS target field*: The target field of the WFS to which the data is transferred.
 If the same target field is used in multiple mapping entries, the values are concatenated with a space character as delimiter.